Sigma-Ryden/TrixyNet/README.md

     // The serializer help us save neural network to some storage Serializer<FeedNet> sr;

-    // This 2 line below can be replaced by: sr.serialize(out, file);
+    // This 2 line below can be replaced by: sr.serialize(net, file);
     sr.prepare(net);
     sr.serialize(file);